dnabanita7/husky_ws/README.md

    sudo chmod +777 /dev/ttyUSB0
    ros2 launch husky_base base.launch
    ```
-   - Use ```sudo apt remove brltty``` if /dev/tty/USB0 port is not visible after connecting to Husky.

   - Optionally, you can plug a joystick and teleop the robot.
+   > Run ```sudo apt remove brltty``` if `/dev/tty/USB0` port is not visible after connecting to Husky.

 ## Docker